 This contender does well in variable conditions.
 They are forgiving and nimble in steep, variable terrain and because they are wide enough underfoot to rise above breakable crust.
 The tapered tail allows more control as you exit the turn to either accelerate out or scrub speed as the conditions dictate.
 The Rossignol Soul 7 HD W have a similar tapered tail shape that makes it a fun and versatile ski as well.
 We love these K2s on anything soft like slush and corn and just love to cruise smoothly through it all.

-We have a lot of fun on this ski, and think it is one of the more playful of the bunch, especially with its tighter turn radius.
-We love booty wiggling down through the powder and it is the first ski we reach for when the snow will be soft.
-The Rossignol Soul 7s are another booty wiggling ski, as are the Elan Ripstick 94 W and both exceed in powdery soft conditions.
-The FulLuvit's lively graphics make it feel extra playful, and look like the northern lights.
+We have a lot of fun on this ski and think it is one of the more playful of the bunch, especially with its tighter turn radius.
+We love booty wiggling down through the powder, and it is the first ski we reach for when the snow will be soft.
+The Rossignol Soul 7 are another booty wiggling ski, as is the Elan Ripstick 94.
+Both exceed in powdery soft conditions.
+The FulLUVit's lively graphics make it feel extra playful and look like the northern lights.
 Because we feel so confident skiing it in most conditions, it's like a steadfast adventure partner you call on when you're ready to get after it.

 Bumps Skiing Performance